jwiegley/notes/download.md

 - Project development is isolated within sandboxes, including automatic download of the right version of GHC for a given project.
 - It manages all Haskell-related dependencies, ensuring reproducible builds.
-- It uses a curated set of packages by default, that are known to be mutually compatible.
+- It fetches from a curated repository of packages by default, known to be mutually compatible.
 - It can optionally use Docker to produce standalone deployments.

 ## How to get it